Enabling staff movement

 New NHS Digital Staff Passport

-The pilot will focus on designing a product and service to meet two use cases; the rotations of postgraduate doctors and temporary staff movements i.e. for those who hold a substantive contract and are looking to support or pursue opportunities at another NHS organisation(s) whilst retaining their substantive post e.g. honorary contracts, secondments, clinical network arrangements (please note this excludes temporary workers such as bank staff, these will be introduced at a later stage of the roadmap).
+The pilot is focussed on designing a product and service to meet two use cases; the rotations of resident doctors and temporary staff movements i.e. for those who hold a substantive contract and are looking to support or pursue opportunities at another NHS organisation(s) whilst retaining their substantive post e.g. honorary contracts, secondments, clinical network arrangements (please note this excludes temporary workers such as bank staff, these will be introduced at a later stage of the roadmap).

-The NHS Digital Staff Passport currently in development is an online portal and digital wallet that holds staff members’ essential information – including personal, employment, skills and occupational health.
+The NHS Digital Staff Passport currently in development will be a service that allows staff members to hold their essential information – including personal, employment, skills and occupational health.
 So, when staff want to move between NHS organisations, they can quickly and securely transfer the information that’s required, without duplicate form filling, checks and training making the whole onboarding experience easier, faster, and less repetitive.

 This is the next stage of our journey towards our long-term ambition to deliver an NHS Digital Staff Passport for every NHS staff member to support and facilitate a wider range of staff movements.

-For more information please visit the ‘What Next’ page on the NHS Digital Staff Passport website.
+For more information please visit the NHS Digital Staff Passport website.